 (especially when you move your eyes), blindness, or double vision.
 Optic

 neuritis—sudden loss of vision that is often painful—is a fairly common first

-symptom, occurring in up to 25% of those who have MS.
+symptom.
+It occurs in up to 25 out of 100 people who have MS.

 Sensory symptoms, such as tingling, a

 pins-and-needles sensation, numbness, a band of tightness around the trunk or

 legs, or electrical sensations moving down the back and legs.

 uncontrollable shaking (tremor).
 These problems may make walking

 difficult.
 A wheelchair may be needed some or all of the time.